Philly’s Best Ice Cream Shops

 Gran Caffe L’Aquila, Center City

 This Chestnut Street emporium boasts espresso, a full menu, and a shop full of Italian goodies — plus some of the best gelato in the city.
 Stop in for a scoop or go all out and book your own gelato tasting with optional wine pairing.
+Pro tip: If you’d prefer to pair your gelato with al taglio pizza, they also serve Gran Caffee L’Aquila’s gelato at Alice on 15th and Locust streets, where you can even get it affogato-style thanks to their on-site coffee bar.

 A Best of Philly winner, Tubby Robot makes all their flavors in-house, using locally sourced ingredients.
 Even better?
-You can order up ice cream flights, sundaes, waffles, and even an ice cream hoagie — that’s scoops sandwiched inside a fresh-baked puff pastry “roll.”
+You can order ice cream flights, sundaes, waffles, and even an ice cream hoagie — that’s scoops sandwiched inside a fresh-baked puff pastry “roll.”

-Bassett’s, Market East
+Bassetts, Market East

 The OG of Philadelpia-style (egg-free) ice cream — and the oldest ice cream brand in the country — still serves up shakes, cups, and cones from its longtime stall in Reading Terminal Market.